-If a parent who has applied by the closing date given by the Local Authority later changes their mind and wishes to defer their child's entry to Reception, they should discuss this and other options with the Headteacher of St Nicolas Academy.
+If a parent who has applied by the closing date given by the Local Authority later changes their mind and wishes to defer their child's entry to Reception, they should discuss this and other options with the Headteacher of St John's Church of England Academy.
 Requests to defer will not be agreed if the only reason is that a place has not been offered at one of the preferred schools.

-9. Applications for other children to be admitted into a class outside of their normal age group application addressed to the Headteacher outlining the reason(s) why you wish your child to be considered for admission into a class outside of their normal age group.
+9. Applications for other children to be admitted into a class outside of their normal age group

+Parents may seek a place for their child outside their normal age group, for example, if the child has experienced problems such as ill health or if they are moving from overseas and their child has not been educated in the English school system.
+This request should be in the form of a written letter of application to the Headteacher outlining the reason(s) why you wish your child to be considered to for admission into a class outside of their normal age group.
 You should enclose any supportive evidence and documentation, for example from professionals who have worked with your child that you wish to be taken into account as part of that request.
 Each request will be looked at on an individual basis with any decisions taken according to what is considered to be in the child's best interests.